m6io/react-formgen/packages/core/README.md

 - `schema`: The schema of the form.
 - `formData`: The current form data.
 - `errors`: The current form errors.
+- `readonly`: Whether the form is in read-only mode.
 - `setFormData(path: string[], value: any)`: Function to set form data at a specific path.
 - `setErrors(errors: E[] | null)`: Function to set form errors.
+- `setReadonly(readonly: boolean)`: Function to set the read-only state.

 ### `FormProviderProps<S>`